Regional Institute of Paramedical and Nursing Sciences

-Regional Institute of Paramedical and Nursing Sciences (RIPANS) is located at Zemabawk, Aizawl on the slope of a hill donated by the government of Mizoram.
+Regional Institute of Paramedical and Nursing Sciences (RIPANS) is located at Zemabawk, Aizawl on the slope of a hill donated by the government of Mizoram, India.

 Location

 RIPANS is surrounded by National Highway 54 on the southeast and a hospital and health departmental store on the northwest.
 The nearest airport is Lengpui Airport.
 The city bus of Aizawl regularly services Zemabawk where RIPANS is located.